A conservative coupling algorithm between a compressible flow and a rigid body using an Embedded Boundary method: Conclusion

 \section{Conclusion}

-We have presented a new Embedded Boundary algorithm for coupling a Finite Volume method for compressible fluid flows with a rigid body.
+We have presented a new coupling algorithm between a compressible fluid flows and a rigid body using an Embedded Boundary method.
 This explicit algorithm has the advantage of preserving the usual CFL stability condition: the time-step can be taken as the minimum of the full cell size fluid and solid time-steps.
 The combination of the Embedded Boundary method for the fictitious fluid domain and of the coupling strategy ensures the conservation of fluid mass and the balance of momentum and energy between fluid and solid.
-In addition, the exact conservation of the two constant states described in section \ref{sec:constant} gives good insight on the consistency of the method: we prove a form of Galilean invariance and the fact that the treatment at the boundary introduces no spurious roughness or boundary layers.
+In addition, the exact conservation of the two constant states described in section \ref{sec:constant} gives good insight on the consistency of the method: we prove the conservation of a constant flow in which a solid moves at the same velocity and the fact that the treatment at the boundary introduces no spurious roughness or boundary layers.
 The numerical examples suggest the second-order convergence of the solid position and the super-linear convergence of the fluid state in $L^1$ norm, while our results on two-dimensional benchmarks agree very well with body-fitted methods and improve Immersed Boundary results.
 We are also capable of dealing with solid boundaries moving close to each other, which is promising for impact simulations.
 The method is computationally efficient, as the coupling adds an integration on a space one dimension smaller than the fluid and solid computation spaces.
 The present method is therefore perfectly liable to be extended to a deformable solid, and was designed to extend naturally in three space dimensions.
 The remaining difficulty is the ability to define and track the solid boundary surrounding a Discrete Element assembly.